-The Orthopaedic Section supports its members by funding studies to systematically examine orthopaedic practice issues.
+The Academy of Orthopaedic Physical Therapy supports its members by funding studies to systematically examine orthopaedic practice issues.
 The purpose of this grant program is to address the urgent need for clinical research in orthopaedic physical therapy.
 There are two types of awards in the grant program, project specific research grants and a post-doctoral fellow career development award.

 TARGETED RECIPIENTS OF THE GRANT PROGRAM

-The grant program is designed to provide funding to any Orthopaedic Section member who has the clinical resources to examine a well-defined clinical practice issue, but who needs some external funding to facilitate completion of the clinical research project.
-The Orthopaedic Section has earmarked $110,000 to be awarded to support clinical research that is relevant to orthopaedic physical therapy that addresses one of the five areas described below:
+The grant program is designed to provide funding to any Academy of Orthopaedic Physical Therapy member who has the clinical resources to examine a well-defined clinical practice issue, but who needs some external funding to facilitate completion of the clinical research project.
+The Academy of Orthopaedic Physical Therapy has earmarked $110,000 to be awarded to support clinical research that is relevant to orthopaedic physical therapy that addresses one of the five areas described below:

 GUIDELINES for PROJECT SPECIFIC GRANTS